gngrwzrd/ios-over-air-distribute/readme.md

 	--baseurl=http://mywebsite.com/apps/MyApp \
 	--destination=/Users/aaronsmith/Desktop/MyApp \

-Uploaded to mywebsite.com/apps/MyApp.
-Navigate to mywebsite.com/apps/MyApp/install.html to see the installation page.

-This script will also keep older installation html files if you wish to install a previous version.
-Make sure to name your IPA with a version number in it, like "MyApp-1.0.1.ipa".
-Then you'll get an install file named MyApp-1.0.1.html generated also.
+This script will also keep installation files for each version of your IPA.
+Name your IPA with the version number in - MyApp-1.0.1.ipa.

 ## ENTERPRISE ##

 With enterprise certificates and provisions you don't need to obtain user's device UDIDs.
 You can instaed  skip to generating the install files.

-Enterprise requires only 2 steps:
+Enterprise requires only 3 steps:

 1. In Xcode, archive and export for Enterprise Distribution.
 Save the IPA for step 2.
 2. Generate the installation files:
+3. Upload generated files to your server.

-	python distribute.py -r -e --appname=MyApp \
+	python distribute.py -r -e \
+	--appname=MyApp \
 	--bundleid=com.myapp.MyAwesomeApp \
 	--version=1.0 \
 	--ipa=MyAppIPA-1.0.1.ipa \